andan67/wormnav/docs/index.md

 This project provides a simple 'worm' navigation feature for selected Garmin devices.
 It consists of two apps:
-- An Android companion app to manage gpx tracks and routes and send them to the Garmin device via bluetooth.
+- An Android companion app to manage GPX tracks and routes and send them to the Garmin device via bluetooth.
 - The ConnectIQ app for the Garmin device to navigate along the track and run activities.

 ### Installation and basic set-up